 Jesca Hoop on dreams and her new album, Memories Are Now

-I have a vague recollection of talking to Jesca Hoop for Vancouver weekly the Georgia Straight around the time of the release her 2007 debut album, Kismet, when if memory serves she played the Commodore Ballroom as an opener (for who or what I can’t recall, though I have vague recollections of seeing her wearing a furry hat).
-One factoid that stood out at the time was that she had been nanny for Tom Waits‘ and his wife Kathleen Brennan‘s kids.
+I have a vague recollection of talking to Jesca Hoop for Vancouver weekly the Georgia Straight around the time of the release her 2007 debut album, Kismet.
+If memory serves, she was playing the Commodore Ballroom as an opener.
+(For who or what I can’t recall, though I have vague recollections of seeing her wearing a furry hat.)

-I hadn’t paid much attention since, but it turns out she released a few other albums and collaborated with a bunch of people, including Iron & Wine‘s Sam Beam.
-Listening to her 2017 album Memories Are Now (out Feb.
-10 2017) prior to the interview was a pleasant surprise – it’s folky and dreamy, as befits a collection of songs from someone who keeps a dream diary/blog, yet grounded in sweet melodies and smart arrangements.
+She’s released a few other albums since, including one with Iron & Wine‘s Sam Beam.
+Her 2017 album Memories Are Now (out Feb.
+10 2017) is a pleasant surprise – it’s folky and dreamy, as befits a collection of songs from someone who keeps a dream diary/blog, yet grounded in sweet melodies and smart arrangements.

 SC: Where are you?